cm1518/cm1518.github.io/_pages/about.md

+---
 permalink: /
-title: "About me"
+title: "Christian Matthes"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+---

 Ph.D. in Economics @ NYU (2010)